nis6/legistify/README.md

 # Legistify Appointment Management Web App

+#### Requirements

+1. Book an Appointment With a lawyer.
+2. If the number of bookings goes beyond lawyer availability show “Appointments not available”
+3. Given a lawyer, see complete appointment history

 ## Main Functionalities

 - Lawfirms can register themselves and present their lawyers and services.
 [Future Scope]